WASTE WINE? NO WAY

 One of the first celebrity chefs, Julia Child remains an icon of home cooking whose classic French recipesand legacy live on in the kitchens of her many followers.
 One of her characteristic moves was to cook with wine in keeping with French culinary tradition.
 Leftover wine (or even cheap champagne orsparkling wine) that's too old to drink adds complexity to a dish, elevating the flavor while ensuring no waste of a high-cost beverage.
 In honor of Child's birthday on Aug.
 15, these recipes repurpose sparkling, white, rosé, red, and dessert wines to help home cooks get the most out of every bottle.

 Using white wine to create a sauce for fish is a surefire way to make a flavorful meal from simple ingredients.
-This sauce from Martha Stewart combines herbs and lemon to add body and bring out the natural minerality and citrus flavors in white wine.
+This sauce combines herbs and lemon to add body and bring out the natural minerality and citrus flavors in white wine.
 Other fish besides cod work well in this recipe, and vegetarians can substitute potatoes and dark greens for the protein.
 Herbed wine sauce also works nicely as a dressing over salad with grilled fish.

 The natural sweetness of shallots mixes with the piquant tanginess of white wine to kick simply cooked root vegetables up a few notches.
-The wine is the star of this dish featured on "The Splendid Table," with the remainder of the mildly flavored ingredients as backdrop.
-The finished product is sophisticated enough to serve at dinner parties and very budget-friendly, thanks to the low cost of root vegetables.
+The wine is the star of this dish, with the remainder of the mildly flavored ingredients as backdrop.
+The finished product is sophisticated enough to serve at dinner parties and very budget friendly, thanks to the low cost of root vegetables.
 People who are sensitive to wheat and grains can substitute this dish for pasta without missing out on flavor or texture.

 White wine adds zest to braised chicken and sets the stage for a flavor-rich dish that's light enough for warm weather.
-The simplicity of this Epicurious recipe is very much in the style of Julia Child, relying on a few high-quality ingredients for maximum flavor.
+The simplicity of this recipe is very much in the style of Julia Child, relying on a few high-quality ingredients for maximum flavor.
 The ease of preparation and low price make it a top option for feeding a crowd and getting the most out of leftover white wine.

 This simple and traditional recipe from Julia Child herself is a good introduction to the classic techniques of French cooking, which include incorporating wine into a sauce.
 Many of the fundamentals are uncomplicated yet essential.
 Time-consuming steps such as making a paste from butter and flour to thicken the wine-based ragu pay off handsomely in the end.
 The best French cuisine can't be rushed, and preparing one of the master chef's recipes serves as a clear reminder.

 Die-hard Julia fans have probably made her recipe for beef bourguignon many times.
 It's hard to think of a more noble end for leftover red wine than marrying it with chunks of tender beef, vegetables, and herbs.
 Burgundy is ideal, although other varieties will suffice.
 Practice patience when preparing this hearty stew.
-As noted in the recipe, simmering for three to four hours lets the flavors meld and the alcohol cook off, leaving only sumptuous goodness behind.
+As noted in Julia Child's own recipe, simmering for three to four hours lets the flavors meld and the alcohol cook off, leaving only sumptuous goodness behind.

 Chefs like cooking with veal because of its supple texture and delicate but earthy flavor.
 Think of it as the rosé of the meat world, possessing qualities of both light and dark meat just the way rosé captures qualities of red and white wines.
-This Real Simple recipe calls for red wine, but if that unfinished bottle is a rosé or rich white, go right ahead and make the substitution.
+This recipe calls for red wine, but if that unfinished bottle is a rosé or rich white, go right ahead and make the substitution.
 Deglazing the pan with wine creates the base of this sauce, a technique worth mastering because it can be used whenever a recipe calls for sautéing.